crystal-money/money/README.md

 - `:iso_numeric` the international 3-digit code as defined by the ISO 4217 standard
 - `:name` the currency name
 - `:symbol` the currency symbol (UTF-8 encoded)
+- `:symbol_first` whether a money symbol should go before the amount
 - `:subunit` the name of the fractional monetary unit
 - `:subunit_to_unit` the proportion between the unit and the subunit
 - `:decimal_mark` character between the whole and fraction amounts
 - `:thousands_separator` character between each thousands place

-All attributes except `:code` are optional.
-Some attributes, such as `:symbol`, are used by the Money class to print out a representation of the object.
+All attributes except `:code` and `:subunit_to_unit` are optional.
+Some attributes, such as `:symbol`, are used by the `Money` class to print out a representation of the object.
 Other attributes, such as `:name` or `:priority`, exist to provide a basic API you can take advantage of to build your application.

 ### :priority